 Temperatures in Yellowstone during the summer are mild and in July range from typically 4-21°C, although we did see both sleet and temperatures of 26°C during our visit.
 Therefore, pack for varying weather types.

 You can visit Yellowstone during the winter but only via a guided tour, as already mentioned.
-This is because all roads, except the one from north gate to Mammoth Falls, are closed to all vehicles.
-During winter, the only way to see and explore the park are in a snow coach or by snow mobile.
+This is because all roads, except the one from the north gate to Mammoth Falls, are closed to all vehicles.
+During winter, the only way to see and explore the park is in a snow coach or by snowmobile.
 You will also need reliable winter clothing (think ski wear).
 And it can be bitterly cold during winter in Yellowstone, with temperatures ranging from 0 to -16°C.

-Visiting Yellowstone with Kids: How long should I spend in the park
+How many days in Yellowstone – How long should I spend in YNP

 Yellowstone is home to many animals, some of whom are easily seen during a visit, while others will remain elusive.
 Among those that call Yellowstone home are bison, moose, elk, bears, wolves, bighorn sheep, mule deer, coyote, pronghorn and marmot, to name but a few.